yab-g4u/IDA/README.md

 ✅ **Hackathon-Optimized Performance** – Built with best practices, structured for GitHub, and **highly scalable**.

 ---
+## **Potential Benefits**
+  **Improved Accessibility:** - Makes healthcare information readily available to underserved communities.

+  **Time Efficiency** - Reduces the time spent searching for pharmacies or understanding medication details.

+  **Enhanced Patient Empowerment:** - Educates users, enabling them to make informed decisions about their health.

+ **Cost Savings** - By comparing pharmacy options, users can find affordable solutions.

+---
+## **Challenges and Considerations**
+**Data Privacy:** - Ensuring the secure handling of sensitive medical information.

+ **Accuracy:** - Maintaining up-to-date and reliable information about medicines and pharmacies.

+ **Adoption Barriers:** -Encouraging users and healthcare providers to trust and adopt the technology.

 ## **🛠️ Technologies Used**
 🔹 **Next.js 14** – Optimized performance & server-side rendering.